jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 will be optimised based on table statistics, partial indexes, etc.

 @warning Beware of "nul" bytes.
 Any string you pass as a parameter will end at the first char with value zero.
-If you pass a @c std::string that contains a zero byte, the last byte in the value will be the one just before the zero.
-If you need a zero byte, consider using pqxx::binarystring and/or SQL's @c bytea type.
+If you pass a `std::string` that contains a zero byte, the last byte in the value will be the one just before the zero.
+If you need a zero byte, consider using pqxx::binarystring and/or SQL's `bytea` type.
- */